krishernandez/auto_rigging_tool_box/README.md

 # TODO
 - Add the option to rename joints and controls based on a set dictionary
 - Add an automation ribbon joint tool
-- Add a general constrain options when using custom curve utils
 - Add the custom designed IK handle to the IK limbs automation tool
 - When dragging in the final toolbox, make it show up in one of the maya menus
 - Clean up notification systems such as the success of the operation and warning commands